ziff/ZeffClient/share/zeff-example/record/csv/README.rst

                  sdi = StructuredDataItem(name=key, value=value, data_type=dtype)
                  sdi.structured_data = sd

-             # Clean up then add the structured data object to the record
+             # Add the structured data object to the record
-             cursor.close()
              sd.record = record

-   C. When you execute this you should see everything from step 8 with
+   D. When you execute this you should see everything from step 8 with
       additional structured data table that will look similar to, but with more table entries: